Medicare and dental coverage: Key takeaways

 Legislative help on the way?

-The bipartisan Action for Dental Health Act of 2018 has been applauded by consumer advocates and the dental industry as a step towards improving Americans’ oral health via a grant-based program, but it’s also controversial in that much of its focus is on improving education and awareness surrounding oral health, as opposed to actually increasing access to care (the legislation does include some measures that will help to expand access to care, particularly for vulnerable populations).
+The bipartisan Action for Dental Health Act of 2018 has been applauded by consumer advocates and the dental industry as a step towards improving Americans’ oral health via a grant-based program, but it’s also controversial in that much of its focus is on improving education and awareness surrounding oral health, as opposed to actually increasing access to care (the legislation does include some measures that help to expand access to care, particularly for vulnerable populations).

 And high-quality dental insurance for adults remains elusive.
 Bills are routinely introduced in Congress to add dental care to Medicare’s list of covered services, but have thus far not been successful.

 Most recently, Senator Ben Cardin (D, Maryland) introduced the Medicare Dental Benefit Act of 2019 (S.22).
-The legislation calls for Medicare Part B to cover services “that are necessary to prevent disease and promote oral health, restore oral structures to health and function, and treat emergency conditions.”
+The legislation called for Medicare Part B to cover services “that are necessary to prevent disease and promote oral health, restore oral structures to health and function, and treat emergency conditions.”
 These would include things like cleanings, exams, x-rays, fillings, extractions, root canals, crowns, dentures, emergency dental care, and “other necessary services related to dental and oral health.”

 Programs that help